nils-soderman/vscode-batch-runner/README.md

 <br>

-# Ways to execute a batch file
+# Executing a batch file

 ### Hotkey
 If the active document is a batch file, press <kbd>F5</kbd> to execute it.